Finite-size scaling of out-of-time-ordered correlators at late times: Results

-Based on this, we are going to argue that \begin{itemize} \item OTOC $\langle AB(t)A^\dag B^\dag(t)\rangle$ for traceless operators $A,B$ vanishes (on average) at late times in the thermodynamic limit $n\to\infty$, where $n$ is the system size; \item for systems of finite size, its saturation value is $\Theta(1/n)$ if either $A$ or $B$ (or both) has a finite overlap with the Hamiltonian $H$.
-In particular,
+Based on this formula, we argue for \begin{itemize} \item ${\rm OTOC}_\infty(A,B,A^\dag,B^\dag)$ for traceless local operators $A,B$ vanishes in the thermodynamic limit $n\to\infty$. \item In finite-size systems, OTOC $\langle AB(t)A^\dag B^\dag(t)\rangle$ saturates to $\Theta(1/n)$ if either $A$ or $B$ (or both) has a finite overlap with the Hamiltonian $H$.
+We not only derive the prefactor hidden in the big-Theta notation, but also provide a (not necessarily tight) upper bound on the remainder:

 \end{itemize}